-As with all mix breed dogs, the characteristics a puppy inherits can be from either parent.
-This means that within the same litter there could be puppies that are more like their husky parent while others are more like their pug parent.
+As with all mixed-breeds, the characteristics a puppy inherits can be from either parent breed.
+This means that within the same litter, there could be puppies that are more like their husky parent while others are more like their pug parent.
 However, most will fall somewhere in between and have elements of both breeds.

-Huskies and Pugs could not be further apart from each other regarding their breed history.
-On the one hand, you have the high energy, exercise hungry Husky while, on the other, you have the couch potato, and some would say lazy Pug.
+The Husky and Pug could not be further apart from each other regarding their breed history.
+On the one hand, you have the high energy, exercise hungry Husky.
+While, on the other, you have the couch potato, and some would say lazy Pug.

 So what can you expect when you cross two very different breeds?

-So what happens when you combine the two breeds?
+So what happens when you combine the husky and the pug?

-What’s more, as both parent breeds are affectionate you can expect a dog that welcomes everyone into your home.
-Although this isn’t much good if you are looking for a guard dog it’s perfect if you have a lot of guests.
+What’s more, as both parent breeds are affectionate, you can expect husky pug mixes to welcome everyone into your home.
+Although this trait isn’t good if you are looking for a guard dog, it’s perfect if you have regular guests.

 Never underestimate the distance that a Husky can cover in a very short space of time.
 If your Hug has inherited the prey drive of the Husky, you have a dog that needs to be on a lead at all times.

 Both the Pug and the Husky are moderate to heavy shedders.
-If you are lucky, your Hug has inherited the coat of the Pug that needs little maintenance to keep it looking good.
+If you are lucky, your Hug has inherited the Pug parent coat that needs little maintenance to keep it looking good.

-The Pug, in contrast, has a number of issues to consider.
-Although breeding with a more robust kind of dog without the same problems often mitigates the seriousness of the conditions it’s worth being prepared.
+The Pug, in contrast, has several common health issues to consider.
+Although breeding with a more robust kind of dog without the same problems often mitigates the seriousness of the conditions, it’s worth being prepared;

 - Keratoconjunctivitis sicca

 Although this list may look a bit scary, don’t let it put you off.
-These are possible problems, and there are many dogs out there that don’t suffer any of these conditions.
+These are only possible problems, and it’s quite possible that your pug husky mix won’t suffer any of these health problems.